JonathanCrider/ceasar/README.md

 While this is not often an issue, this poses a problem for a shift cipher, as the resulting shift may go out of bounds of your character limit.

 As such, it was necessary to create a mod function to handle this correctly.
 I know it could probably use some more finesse.
 It's also possible there is an implementation issue, so let me know if I got it wrong.
+It could also be more generic, but it's not necessary for this project.

 ##Usage